 Sarva Pitru Amavasya - Significance And Rituals

-- On Sarva Pitru Amavasya, the individuals worship and offer prayers to their ancestors by offering them flowers, diya, and dhoop.
+- On Sarva Pitru Amavasya, individuals offer prayers to their ancestors with flowers, diya, and dhoop.
 A mixture of barley and water is also offered.

 Significance of Sarva Pitru Amavasya